 A champion of cold hard facts over plaudits, he said:

 “The surest way to know that something is failing as copy is to have someone come in and say, ‘God, that was great copy!’”

 He believed that the way to measure the success of ad copy was not winning praise but how it translated into physical sales.
 He believed the aim of copy is to convince people to act, not to detract them from the product and draw attention to the words instead.

-While the above are five of the best copywriters out there, there are also many more of note.
+While the above are five of the best copywriters in the world, there are also many more of note.
 The following are some that are good to research and find out more about:

 Clayton Makepeace, Gary Halbert and Joe Coleman

-These are just a few of the best copywriters of all time.
+These are just a few of the greatest copywriters of all time.
 Take inspiration from them, their work and their legacy to help improve your own copywriting skills.

 If you are ever feeling downhearted about your copy, it is important to remember a quote from Schwartz: